iby/docker-riak-cs/README.md

 ## Proxy

-Riak CS should also be run behind a proxy, this is recommended by Basho and gives certain advantages, such as detailed DNS configuration and url rewriting.
-Besides Riak doesn't play well with [SHA-256](https://github.com/basho/riak_cs/issues/1019) and [SSL overall](https://github.com/basho/riak_cs/issues/1025#issuecomment-64447329), which will eventually be fixed, but until then you are better off with SSL termination.
+Riak CS should be run behind a proxy, its recommended by Basho and gives certain advantages, such as granular DNS configuration and url rewriting.
+Besides, Riak doesn't play well with [SHA-256](https://github.com/basho/riak_cs/issues/1019) and [SSL overall](https://github.com/basho/riak_cs/issues/1025#issuecomment-64447329), which will eventually be fixed, but until then you are better off with SSL termination.
 Below is a HAProxy config that you can use along with [ianbytchek/docker-haproxy](https://github.com/ianbytchek/docker-haproxy) to get everything working.

 ```haproxy
 # Make sure to replace <PRIVATE_KEY> with the actual path to relevant ssl key